 Experienced facilitators understand both the challenge and value of getting a group to focus on the same thing at the same time.
 For most project-related meetings, Work Breakdown Structure (WBS) provides a simple method to increase focus.
-Given Goldblatt’s Triple Constraint Theory, risk can be mitigated through focused discussion on the cost, schedule, and scope of discrete portions of the project rather than the entire project at once.
+According to Goldblatt’s Triple Constraint Theory, mitigate risk through focused discussion on the cost, schedule, and scope of discrete portions of the project rather than the entire project at once.

 Work Breakdown Structure represents a method that groups the project’s distinct work elements to help organize and define the total work scope of the project.
 While many experts suggest that a Work Breakdown Structure element may be a product, data, a service, or any combination; at a detailed level strive to use verbs, terms that represent the work and activity that needs to be completed.
 Work Breakdown Structure also provides framework for detailed cost estimating and control along with providing guidance for schedule development and control.
-Additionally WBS provides a dynamic tool and can be revised and updated as needed by the project manager.
+Additionally WBS enables the project manager or product owner to dynamically revise and update as needed.

 Each descending level of the Work Breakdown Structure represents an increasingly detailed definition of the project work.
-As you can see in this illustrative Work Breakdown Structure for building a house, work is broken down into separate elements of work, the total sum of which represents all the work necessary to build the house.
+Note this illustrative Work Breakdown Structure for building a house.
+Break work down into separate elements, the total sum of which represents all the work necessary to build the house.

 In summary, the Work Breakdown Structure:

 - Ensures you have defined the significant aspects that make up the project

 - Provides a framework for organizing and managing project scope

 - Provides feedback for planning and controlling costs and scheduling

 Work Breakdown Structure Benefits for Portfolio or Program Management